Jefferson College (Mississippi): Development

+Postbellum

-During the American Civil War, Jefferson College was closed.
-After the end of the war, the buildings were used by the Freedmen's Bureau to aid transition to a society of free labor.
-In November 1865, the school's Board of Trustees regained control of the facility.
-The institution reopened in 1866 as a preparatory school and continued as such until it closed in 1964.
+During the American Civil War (1861–1865), Jefferson College was closed.
+When the war ended, the buildings were used during the Reconstruction era (1865–1877) by the Freedmen's Bureau newly set up within the United States Department of War in the US government to aid in the transition of the former slaves to a society of free labor.
+In November 1865, the school's Board of Trustees regained control of the facility from the bureau.
+The institution reopened in 1866 as a preparatory school and continued as such for the next 98 years until it closed in 1964.

 Between 1872 and 1911, under the tenure of Superintendent J.S.
 Raymond, the college had its longest interval of stable governance, with increased enrollment.
-By 1893, the institution had been reorganized as a military school, taking the name Jefferson Military College.
+By 1893, the institution had returned to being a military school, taking the name Jefferson Military College.
 Instruction was entirely secondary education.
 Early in the 20th century, dormitories were built to accommodate more recruits.
 By the late 1930s, enrollment had increased to about 100 students.

 Decline

 Following World War II, declining student enrollment, low tuition, and lack of external funding caused financial hardship for Jefferson College.
 After 150 years of operation and unable to pay its debts, the facility closed in May 1964.
 In 1965, all buildings and lands owned by Jefferson College were conveyed to the State of Mississippi in exchange for discharging the school's debts.

-In 1971, Jefferson College was placed under administrative control of the Mississippi Department of Archives and History (MDAH).
+In 1971, Jefferson College was placed under administrative control of the Mississippi Department of Archives and History.
 Detailed plans were developed for preserving the historic buildings, and restoration work began in the mid-1970s.
-In 1977, Jefferson College was opened to the public as a State Historic Site.
+In 1977, the former campus of Jefferson College was reopened to the public as a State Historic Site.